 Bringing home a furry addition to a family is always an exciting and joyful time, especially for the kids.
-In my opinion, dogs make the best pets – and plenty of owners will agree.
+In my opinion, dogs make the best pets for both adults and children – and plenty of owners will agree.
 They don’t call them “man’s best friend” for no reason.

 When you bring up a dog in a household with children, the dog-child relationship has a chance to flourish into something truly special.
 But if you’re a parent, picking the right dog for your kid can be a bit of a concern.

-After all, you don’t want to bring in a vicious animal that permanently scars your child, or worse, hurt them.
+After all, you don’t want to bring in a vicious animal that permanently scars your child, or worse, hurt them in a physical way.
 That being said, we’ve found the 50 best dog breeds for children – based on science, research, facts and well, logical reasoning.